Ketamine Treatment for PTSD in Chattanooga

 Avoidance can be another symptom.
 You may try to avoid passing a place that triggers your PTSD symptoms.
 If a particular person reminds you of a trauma, then you may go out of your way to avoid them.
 You may also refuse to talk to other people about the painful experience that you went through, and this can severely block your pathway toward healing.

-How Does Ketamine Help Treat PTSD?
+How Does Ketamine Help With PTSD?

 Post-traumatic stress disorder (PTSD) starts with a traumatic event that leads to lasting changes in how the brain works.
 Research shows these changes affect brain areas involved in memory and emotional regulation, like the prefrontal cortex and amygdala, and often cause higher levels of stress hormones such as cortisol and norepinephrine.
 When your brain senses anything that reminds it of the trauma, it can suddenly trigger the fight-or-flight response.
 Recent data links this reaction to neuronal lesions that form due to physiological responses to trauma and extended periods of stress.